StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 And it's sort of hard to dismiss.

-So that's what I call the level one multiverse,
+And then, so that's what I call the level one multiverse, just other

 Is that a fair way to think about your level one multiverse?